-- 1) GPA of students in the program. - 2) Course evaluations completed by students each semester. - 3) Students will be asked to submit a written evaluation of the program anonymously after completing the program. - 4) Surveys of graduates with respect to the relevance and use of knowledge, skills, and capacities acquired in the advanced certificate program.

-5) Surveys of graduates on job responsibilities and career mobility, within two (and eventually four and six) year intervals).
+- 1) GPA of students in the program. - 2) Course evaluations completed by students each semester. - 3) Students will be asked to submit a written evaluation of the program anonymously after completing the program. - 4) Surveys of graduates with respect to the relevance and use of knowledge, skills, and capacities acquired in the certificate of graduate study. - 5) Surveys of graduates on job responsibilities and career mobility, within two (and eventually four and six) year intervals).